lancehudson/DockerTraining/slides/index.md

 Please have VirtualBox installed and download this OVA https://github.com/lancehudson/DockerTraining/releases/1.0.0/vm.ova

-To follow along with slides goto http://lancehudson.com/DockerTraining/
+To follow along with the slides open http://lancehudson.com/DockerTraining/